rsmp-nordic/rsmp_website/pages/activities.md

 # Activities
 RSMP Nordic is the partnership of Nordic road authorities behind the [RSMP protocol]({% link pages/documentation.md %}).

-We maintains the RSMP specification and related open-source tools and facilitate knowledge sharing related to RSMP in the RSMP User Group and Working Groups.
+We maintain the RSMP specification and related open-source tools and facilitate knowledge sharing related to RSMP in the RSMP User Group and Working Groups.

 The RSMP Nordic organization as defined in the [RSMP Nordic Charter]({% link pages/charter.md %})